On-Site Sewage Treatment Systems (OSTS)

 On-Site Sewage Treatment Systems

-Grand Forks Public Health requires a permit for the installation and/or repair of any part of an on-site sewage treatment systems in Grand Forks County.
+Grand Forks Public Health (GFPH) requires a permit for the installation and/or repair of any part of an on-site sewage treatment systems in Grand Forks County.
 A permit must be received prior to any work done on the system.
 All work must be completed by a licensed sewer contractor or certified property owner.

 Septic System Owners

 For information on understanding how your septic system works and on proper system maintenance, see the NDSU's Individual Home Sewage Treatment Systems.
-GFPHD recommends that every septic system owner learn about their system and proper maintenance procedures in order to keep the system functioning properly.
+GFPH recommends that every septic system owner learn about their system and proper maintenance procedures in order to keep the system functioning properly.

 Septic Tank Pumpers